shoui520/shoui520.github.io/docs/vn.md

 Remove the following:

 - Bing Translate
+- Any other translate
 - Extra Window
 - Extra Newlines
 - Styler

 ![Image](img/textractor1.jpg)

+!!! warning "Order of extensions"
+	Your order of extensions is important.
+Here is what I usually recommend:
+	- Remove Repeated Characters
+	- Remove Repeated Phrases
+	- Copy to Clipboard

 !!! info "Regex Filter"
 	If you want to use Regex Filter, it has to be moved to the top for some reason.